If you've just had a tooth extracted you are probably wondering if your tooth extraction is healing properly.

 Find an Oral Surgeon Near Me

 Put your mouth’s health in trusted hands by finding a dentist in your area who can give you the care you need and who is guided by current education and years of experience performing tooth extractions for others in your community.
-If you are looking for a local dentist for a tooth extraction, use the Find A Dentist Tool through Smile Generation today.
+If you are looking for a local dentist for a tooth extraction, use the Find An Oral Surgeon tool through Smile Generation today.

 Find your trusted, local dentist today!